casualGamer-dev/Nuon/src/lib/conf/config.md

 If you're writing configuration code, you'll need a function that receives the configuration object, and acts upon it.
-This function needs to be safe to call multiple times, since Tor will reconfigure its subsystems whenever it re-reads the torrc, gets a configuration change from a controller, or restarts in process.
+This function needs to be safe to call multiple times, since Nuon will reconfigure its subsystems whenever it re-reads the torrc, gets a configuration change from a controller, or restarts in process.
 This function goes in your subsystem's subsys_fns_t.set_options field.